-Al Akhawayn - IfraneIfrane, Morocco Campus Website0 - 5,000 on Campus<100,000 residents in IfraneLanguage(s) spoke on campus: Arabic, French
+Al Akhawayn - IfraneIfrane, Morocco Campus Website0 - 5,000 on Campus<100,000 residents in IfraneLanguage(s) spoken on campus: Arabic, French

 The resort town of Ifrane, nestled in the Middle Atlas Mountains at 1600 meters, has a regular population of 12,000 that expands to nearly 100,000 on weekends, holidays and during the summer because of its beauty in all four seasons.
 The Province of Ifrane is home to the largest cedar forest in North Africa and is the most biologically diverse area in Morocco.
 Two ski slopes are about 25 minutes from campus.
 The imperial cities of Meknes and Fez are an hour from Ifrane.
 The capital city of Rabat on the Atlantic coast is two hours from Ifrane, and the Sahara desert is six hours away.